 Work-related travel medications may include those needed in a variety of situations including: attending an international professional conference, leading a J-term, summer-session or semester-abroad class, representing PLU on official business, or the pursuit of scholarly work.
 PLU will not cover non-work related travel medications or medical consultation fees.
-If there is any doubt about whether or not your planned travel is work-related, please consult with your supervisor in advance.
+If there is any doubt about whether or not planned travel is work-related, the employee should consult with their supervisor in advance.